Master of Arts in Russian, East European, and Eurasian Studies

 Financial Aid

-The School of Law and the Russian, East European, and Eurasian Studies have limited funds for qualified students who merit financial assistance and who can show need.
-Information with respect to such assistance appears in the admissions information provided by these institutions.
-In general, funding for the first year may be awarded only through the School of Law, and through either institution thereafter.
+The Law School and the Russian, East European, and Eurasian Studies have limited funds for qualified students who merit and need-based financial assistance.
+In general, funding for the first year may be awarded only through the Law School, and through either institution thereafter.